 *Betty Everett was born on this date in 1939.
 She was a Black rhythm and blues singer.

 Everett recorded "The Shoop Shoop Song" (It's In His Kiss) in the spring of 1964, which became a top ten song.
 Other songs like "I Can't Hear You" and "Getting Mighty Crowded" were not as successful.
 She sang a duet with Jerry Butler, and "Let It Be Me" also made the top ten that year.
 There were other Betty Everett/Jerry Butler duets.
-"There'll Come A Time" was her first entry in the soul charts, and it made number two.
-It was also her last top 40 hit.
-Everett had five more songs to make the soul charts on Uni and Fantasy label by 1971.
+"There'll Come A Time" was her first entry in the soul charts, making it number two.
+It was also her last top-40 hit.
+Everett had five more songs to make the soul charts on Uni and Fantasy labels by 1971.

 Betty Everett died on August 21, 2001.